saejin-moon/aoc-2024/README.md

 # aoc-2024
-advent of code 2024 solutions written in various languages
+advent of code 2024 solutions written in node.js & rust.